Skip to Content

 4. Parking

+Powerscourt Waterfall parking can be a bit mental when the busy summer months arrive or at bank holidays.
 There is a large parking area near the waterfall, with toilet facilities and refreshments available there too.
-Powerscourt Waterfall gets busy at the weekends, so we’d recommend that you arrive early.

 5. Midges

 Yes, midges!
-If you visit Powerscourt Waterfall during the warmer months of the year, expect midgets… lots and lots of midgets.
+If you visit Powerscourt Waterfall during the warmer months of the year, expect midges… lots and lots of midges.
 They can, at times, ruin a trip, so make sure to bring midget repellant and be prepared to eat in the car.

 About Powerscourt Waterfall